 I have put together some resources here to help you put together a budget-friendly homeschool curriculum.

 My kids are younger and attended Montessori preschools.
-I LOVE the Montessori tray concept and I have found that there are so many household items that you can use to create math, reading, fine motor, and life skills trays.
+I LOVE the Montessori tray concept, and I have found that there are so many household items that you can use to create math, reading, fine motor, and life skills trays.

-You may not have all these items in the house but you can usually find these things for really cheap (Target Dollar Section and Dollar Tree are a great place to start).
+You may not have all these items in the house, but you can usually find these things for really cheap (Target Dollar Section and Dollar Tree are a great place to start).

-First: Start now and save all the following items.
+Tip: Start now and save all the following items.
 Do not throw them out!
 They will be valuable to you!

-If you get any circulars in the mail- keep them! they can be used for collages, ripped paper activities, and sorting activities.
+If you get any circulars in the mail- keep them!
+They can be used for collages, ripped paper activities, and sorting activities.

 Now, of course, we are all human to expect ourselves to put together a homeschool curriculum out of thin air is a bit much.
-I like to base my ideas on what the professionals have already out together.
+I like to base my ideas on what the professionals have already put together.
 Thank goodness there are many teachers out there who have done the hard work of putting together curriculums and ideas for us to use.

-They do not operate on a tight budget though so I have to adapt them to my own uses:
+They do not operate on a tight budget, though, so I have to adapt them to my own uses:

 - Reuse and Recycle.
 Whatever you can use that you have in your house- USE!
-Don’t buy containers or utensils if you have something you can possibly use even if it’s not perfect.
+Don’t buy containers or utensils if you have something you can possibly use, even if it’s not perfect.

 - Bargain shop.
 Whatever you do need to buy, make sure to shop around a bit and get the best deals.

 - Borrow.
 Get books from the library or from other free places.
-Ask around on community Facebook pages or WhatsApp groups for anything you can borrow. maybe someone is giving something away? maybe a kindly mother is happy to lend something out?
+Ask around on community Facebook pages or WhatsApp groups for anything you can borrow.
+Maybe someone is giving something away? maybe a kindly mother is happy to lend something out?

 - Sign up for free stuff.
 Sign up for these free book clubs.
 Utilize free trials (see below).
 Follow savings blogs for free activities, materials, or experiences.